-The Rotary Club of Southern Districts is committed to supporting locally based not-for-Not-For-Profit*, incorporated organisations, associations, or Social Enterprises* such as community groups or clubs.
+The Rotary Club of Southern Districts is committed to supporting locally based Not-For-Profit* incorporated organisations, Not-For-Profit* associations, or Social Enterprises* such as community groups or clubs.

 Applications are being sought for community grants.

 - A limited number of grants of up to $2000 are available.